concubicycle/RunShoot/README.md

 The ECS in this project tries to be similar to one described in [this Unity blog post](https://blogs.unity3d.com/2019/03/08/on-dots-entity-component-system/).

+An `archetype` is a a set of components, represented as a std::bitset.

-At the lowest level, there is a `memory_pool` that allocates big memory blocks, and splits them up into chunks that it distribute.
+At the lowest level, there is a `memory_pool` that allocates big memory blocks, and splits them up into chunks that it distributes.

 On top of that is an `archetype_pool`, which takes those chunks and initializes an entity with some set of components in them.